Experimental analysis of local searches for sparse reflexive generalized inverses: Generalized inverse

 Finally, our last experiments intend to show the scalability of the procedures, considering matrices with up to 10000 rows, 1000 columns, rank up to 100, and density equal to one.
-As the BI(det) procedure, was not successful in the previous test, we did not run it on the `Large' category.
-In Table \ref{tab:5} we see that the average improvements obtained by the local searches over the solutions given by the Greedy Light algorithm are still around 90\%.
-When the rank increases, we again have more improvement, as the procedures get more space for modification.
-Although the improvement decreases when the number of rows increases to 10000 (with the other parameters held constant), we always have more than 88\% of improvement, with the determinant procedures running in less than 10 seconds for these large instances.
-The Greedy Light algorithm, which generates the initial matrices for the local searches, is the most expensive part of our procedures, taking about 1500 seconds for the largest instances considered.
-This is explained by the fact that it computes the singular value decomposition of several submatrices during its execution.
-As future research, we plan to test other initialization procedures for our determinant local searches.
+As the BI(det) procedure was not successful in the previous test, we did not run it on the `Large' category.
+In Table \ref{tab:5} we see that the average relative differences between the 1-norm of the matrix $H$ obtained by each local search based on the determinant and the minimum 1-norm among the four local searches are approximately between 9 and 15\%.
+So, comparing to best solutions found, the searches based on the determinant keep the same quality observed on the smaller instances.
+Furthermore, these larger matrices are obtained in less than 5 seconds on average.
+The NSub algorithm had a very good performance on these large instances, being able to compute the initial non-singular submatrices for the local searches in less than 2 seconds on average.